The Accidental: Reception

-The book received positive reviews from critics.
 Gail Caldwell of The Boston Globe called it a "thoroughly charming and melodic novel," adding that it was "small and glistening, one confident little shooting star instead of a cumbersome light show."
 American magazine The Atlantic Monthly praised the book, writing that "[the book] is an enormous technical accomplishment that reminds us of the difference between linguistic hocus-pocus and real writing; more important, it casts a spell."
 Adam Begley of The New York Observer called it "A delightful book," adding that it is "a satire that's playful but not cuddly, tart but not bitter, thoughtful but not heavy."
 Publishers Weekly commented "so sure-handed are Smith's overlapping descriptions of the same events from different viewpoints that her simple, disquieting story lifts into brilliance."
 Michael Schaub of San Francisco Chronicle wrote "as dark as the novel can be, there are genuinely funny moments as well," adding that "the last sentence of the book manages to be enlightening, confusing and almost destructive in its simple power."
 The Times Literary Supplement wrote that the book is "original, restless, formally and morally challenging."

 Jeff Turrentine of The Washington Post praised the book, writing "though The Accidental is not a conventionally funny novel, readers may find themselves laughing – in surprise and delight – at the way Smith takes a literary trope and riffs on it until she's turned it inside out, the way a great jazz musician might."
 Noel Murray of The A.V.
 Club praised the book, commenting that "though The Accidental is more spectacularly messy than brilliant, it has a strong perspective on what it means to be alive in the early '00s, and constantly tugged at by the disturbingly similar feelings of guilt and self-righteousness."
 In a positive review by The Guardian, Steven Poole notes that "The Accidental has an infectious sense of fun and invention.
 The story goes through some surprising reversals and arrives at a satisfying conclusion, which is also a beginning."
-Kirkus Reviews called the book "Dazzling wordplay and abundant imagination invigorate a tale of lives interrupted."
+A review in Kirkus Reviews declared of Smith's book that "Dazzling wordplay and abundant imagination invigorate a tale of lives interrupted."
 The Christian Science Monitor wrote "the writing brims with wit, humor, and energy."
 In a mixed review by 'Bookslut,' Eoin Cunningham wrote "The Accidental ends up more an exercise in cleverness than a story.
 Equally, the reader's enjoyment of The Accidental will be inextricably linked to their appetite for such an exercise.
 If you aren't swept away by Smith's undoubted way with words, and you rely on the bones of the story itself, you will be disappointed."

 The novel was chosen as the winner of the Second Annual Tournament of Books, presented by The Morning News in 2006.